 Hospitality Beverage Management Concentration Notes

-Develop knowledge of and problem-solving skills related to the global and multicultural restaurant industry.
+- Develop knowledge of and problem-solving skills related to the global and multicultural hospitality industry.

 Innovative Restaurant Management Concentration Notes

-Completing the hospitality management major with the PGA golf management concentration qualifies students with U.S. citizenship membership into the PGA upon receiving a background check and eligible employment in the golf industry.
+Completing the hospitality management major with the PGA concentration qualifies students membership into the PGA upon receiving a background check and eligible employment in the golf industry.
 Concentration fees include extensive golf course playing and practice privileges and access to the PGA knowledge center.